JViggiani/bevy_event_bus/README.md

 - **Automatic event registration**
   - Simply derive `ExternalBusEvent` on your event types
+  - Must also derive `Serialize` and `Deserialize` from serde for external broker compatibility
   - No manual registration required

 - **Topic-based messaging**